mediafly/extensions-documentation/extensions.md

 * displayName: display name.
 Can be email, first+last, or something similar.
 May be blank in the case of content libraries that don't require logging in
 * item: title of this Extension
 * id: the slug (unique id) of this Extension within Airship
+* parentId: the slug (unique id) of the parent of this Extension in Airship
-* osType: which OS (iOS, Android, Windows 8)
+* osType: which OS (`iOS`, `Android`, `web`, `desktop` for Windows or Mac)
-* osVersion: which version of the OS
+* osVersion: which version of the OS.
+Only works on iOS and Android.
-* appVersion: which version of the app
+* appVersion: which version of the app.
+Only works on iOS and Android.
-* deviceId: the unique device ID for this device
+* deviceId: the unique device ID for this device.
+Only works on iOS and Android.
 * lastUpdated: the lasted updated time.
 This is good for debugging purposes, to help you identify which version of the Extension you are looking at on the device

 Note that not every parameter is available on every platform.

-*Availability:* iOS, Android, Web Viewer, Win/Mac
+*Availability:* iOS, Android, Web Viewer, Windows/Mac

 ### Basic controls

 #### Close the item
 *mflyCommands.js:* mflyCommands.close() <br>
 *Description:* Closes the item and returns the user to where they were before. <br>
-*Availability:* iOS, Android, Web Viewer, Win/Mac
+*Availability:* iOS, Android, Web Viewer, Windows/Mac

 #### Show control bars
 *mflyCommands.js:* mflyCommands.showControlBars() <br>